juanluispaz/ts-sql-query/docs/supported-operations.md

 const dynamicCondition = connection.dynamicConditionFor(selectFields).withValues(filter)
 ```

-The utility type `DynamicCondition` and `TypeSafeDynamicCondition` (when the extended types are used with type-safe connections) from `ts-sql-query/dynamicCondition` allows you to create a type definition for the dynamic criteria.
+The utility type `DynamicCondition` from `ts-sql-query/dynamicCondition` allows you to create a type definition for the dynamic criteria.
 This object receives a map with the name for the field and as value the name of the type or the value source to extract the type.

 For the filter definition: